 - Date:11 July 2017

 - ‘Inspiring positive change’ is the title of the refreshed APM strategy.
-Now that APM is the Chartered body for the project profession, we have refocused our strategy to reflect not only our new status as a Chartered body but also to support our members to meet the challenges we face in today’s changing and complex world.
+Now that APM is the chartered body for the project profession, we have refocused our strategy to reflect not only our new status as a chartered body but also to support our members t

 - Read More